Albuquerque Personal Injury Lawyer

 Likewise, Albuquerque, place caps on damages in personal injury cases that limit damages for certain kinds of cases, like medical malpractice cases.
 In Albuquerque, the state caps damages in medical malpractice cases at $600,000.
 This cap doesn’t include punitive damages or costs for past and future medical care.

-Can You Recover Compensation If You Are at Fault for the Accident?
+Can You Recover Compensation If You Are at Fault for the Accident in Albuquerque?

 Albuquerque follows the principle of “comparative fault” in negligence cases.
 This means that liability is apportioned according to each party’s percentage of responsibility in causing the harm.
 An example of an applicable scenario may be a car accident involving two vehicles in which each driver feels the other is responsible.
 If the case goes to trial and a jury determines that one person is 30 percent at fault for the crash, they can recover up to 70 percent of the total damages from the other party.